MrFritzBHS/AP-CSA-pre2025/Unit-6/Practice/Day-44-Traversing-Arrays-Practice/README.md

 > `{"a: 1", "b: 2", "c: 3"}`

-If the two incoming arrays are different in length, return an emtpy String array.
+If the two incoming arrays are different in length, return an empuhtee String array.

 <details>
   <summary>Click for a Hint</summary>